Differential Diagnosis of Anterior Hip Pain – Nerve

 Possible mechanisms for entrapment or injury of nerves supplying the anterior hip1,2,3

 The most common mechanisms for entrapment or injuries related to nerve related anterior hip pain are iatrogenic mechanisms, indicating the importance of exploring any surgical history in the patient interview.
 Pregnancy, childbirth and endometriosis are also potential mechanisms in females.
-Trauma, external and internal compression are less common but potential mechanisms and tumours and cysts should always be considered.
+Trauma, and external compression are less common but possible mechanisms, and tumours and cysts should always be considered.

 - Iatrogenic mechanisms